samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

 Execution time: 10129 milliseconds
 ```

-- You can see the non-threaded method takes so long, in this particular run, it took us 10,129 ms to execute the whole method.
+- The non-threaded method takes so long, in this particular run, it took us 10,129 ms to execute the whole method.

-- You can also see the exponential increase in the results, which means the multiplication is working

 ## Task 2 - Multi-threaded Implementation